Clinical syndromes in arterial hypertension. Arterial hypertension: what is it? Syndromes with high blood pressure

 4. Atherosclerotic changes in the arteries.

-Concomitant diseases or complications of hypertension:
+Accompanying illnesses or complications of hypertension:

-n heart: HF, angina pectoris, MI;
+n heart: HF, angina, MI;

 n brain: violations cerebral circulation;

-n ocular fundus: hemorrhages and exudates in the retina, edema | of the nipples of the optic nerves;
+n ocular fundus: hemorrhages and exudates in the retina, swelling of the optic nerves;

-n vessels: aortic dissection, occlusive arterial disease;
+n vessels: aortic dissection, occlusive arterial diseases;

 n diabetes mellitus